 If there’s a new addition in the resort (like Star Wars: Galaxy’s Edge), never be fully convinced of “downtimes” even after six months.
-Always expect to see some extra crowd.
+Always expect to see an extra crowd at Disneyland.

-You can also use the trackers to your advantage by looking at one week over another to get an idea which of them will potentially be less busy.
+You can also use the Disneyland Crowd Calendars to your advantage by looking at one week over another to get an idea which of them will potentially be less busy.

-You should also look into hotel rates as high price = busy.
+You should also look into the Disneyland hotel rates as high prices = busy days.

 What is the best weekday to visit Disneyland?

-Activity-wise, the best days of the week to visit Disneyland ,crowd-wise, are Wednesday or Thursday.
+Activity-wise, the best days of the week to visit Disneyland, crowd-wise, are Tuesdays, Wednesdays and Thursdays.

 How many days do I need to explore Disneyland Resort?

-Ideally, you should plan to spend between 3-4 days to cover almost all of them, including rides, meet and greet with characters, live shows, and fireworks.
+Ideally, you should plan to spend between 3 to 4 days to cover almost all of them, including rides, meet-and-greet with characters, live shows, and fireworks.

 Is it possible to explore both Disneyland parks in just 1 day?

-Yes, you should be able to travel both the theme parks of Disneyland Resort if you get a Park Hopper Ticket or an Annual Passport.
+Yes, you should be able to travel both the theme parks of Disneyland Resort if you get a Park Hopper Ticket or an Annual Pass.

 Sometimes, the Park Hopper Ticket gets included in certain Vacation Packages.
 Check if you have one to maximize time throughout the trip.